 The first is called Somatic Experiencing.
-To understand how it works it is important to know that anything experienced by our nervous systems as “too much, too soon or too fast” can have a lasting impact on our bodies, minds, emotions and souls; particularly if we didn’t have an opportunity to respond as our bodies wished to respond at the time.
+To understand how it works, it is important to know that anything experienced by our nervous systems as “too much, too soon, too fast or too long” needs to be repaired at the time it occurs.
+If it isn’t, there can be long-term impact on our bodies, minds, emotions and souls.

 Somatic Experiencing, which has been applied clinically for over 45 yrs, helps re-establish the rhythm of the nervous system by paying attention to the self-protective impulses in the body.
 This in turn allows us to experience the relief of the danger being over and the system settling.

 “Trauma is a fact of life.
 It does not, however, have to be a life sentence.”
 Dr. Peter Levine, founder of Somatic Experiencing.